openESG-gmbh/documentation/docs/organizations.md

     org_id = org["id"]
     print(f"Existing org: {org_id}")
 else:
-    # we are creating a new organization, which will be linked to our organization
+    # create a new organization, which will be linked to our organization
-    # with an authorization grant, that can later be revoeked by the organization
+    # with an authorization grant, that can be revoked by the organization
     org_id = session.post(
         f"{api_base}/api/organizations/",
         {